 The space does not need to be marked out by permanent lines.

-Note: a sign or temporary barrier indicating that a space is not a parking space is not, by itself, sufficient evidence that the area is not a parking space.
+A sign or temporary barrier indicating that a space is not a parking space is not, on its own, sufficient evidence that the area is not a parking space.

-Example: in the final six months of 2014, construction of office space commences over 20 parking spaces in a public car park.
-A concession may apply for those six months in the 2015 levy year, thereby reducing the levy on that space by half.
+In the final six months of 2018, construction of office space started over 20 parking spaces in a public car park.
+A concession may apply for those six months in the 2019 levy year, with the result that the levy on that space is halved.

 Gather required information

-The following information is needed to complete the Congestion Levy Concession Claim Form 5, but refer to the form for specific instructions:
+While the following information is needed to complete the Congestion Levy Concession Claim Form 5, also refer to the form for specific instructions:

-- Number of days for any concession/s being claimed, and
+- Number of days for any concession/s being claimed.

 Complete your concession claim